Home

 All of society needs to be concerned about B & H. Consider these criminality statistics:

-STAT: Bullies who have been identified by age 8 are six times more likely than others to be convicted of a crime by the time they reach the age of 24.
-They are five times more likely to end up with serious criminal records by age 30 (National Resource Centre for Safe Schools, 19998).
+Bullies who have been identified by age 8 are six times more likely than others to be convicted of a crime by the time they reach the age of 24.
+They are five times more likely to end up with serious criminal records by age 30 (National Resource Centre for Safe Schools, 199916).

-Unchecked bullying turns into harassment when the child becomes an adolescent.
+Unchecked aggression turns into harassment when the child becomes an adolescent.
 When the adolescent starts dating, relationship violence often begins.
 When the youth becomes an adult and enters the workforce, workplace harassment begins.
 When the adult marries, spousal abuse begins.
 When they have children, child abuse begins.
 And as they and their parents age, elder abuse begins.

 If society chooses not to intervene, if society operates under the myth that bullying is a fact of life and of growing up, we will all pay the price as the bullies get older and their crimes escalate.